Room acoustics: Reverberation of the room

 Acoustic space is an acoustic environment in which sound can be heard by an observer.
-The term acoustic space was first mentioned by Marshall McLuhan, a professor and a philosopher.
+The term acoustic space was first mentioned by Marshall McLuhan, a professor and philosopher.

 Nature of acoustics

 In reality, there are some properties of acoustics that affect the acoustic space.
 These properties can either improve the quality of the sound or interfere with the sound.